upbound/docs/content/reference/cli/contexts.md

 * **a Connected or Disconnected Space:** always make sure your current kubecontext is pointed at the cluster which hosts your Space.
 {{< /hint >}}

-The following are some tips for using the TUI:
+The following are some tips for using the terminal UI:

 * Use the arrow keys or hotkeys to navigate around the hierarchy within Upbound.
 Pressing the right arrow button attempts to navigate you **into** a context.
 Pressing the left arrow button attempts to navigate you **out** of the current context into the parent context.
 * Use the `Q` key to quit and set the context you're in as the current kubecontext.